Ahmadalhindi/lithium-battery-recycle-blog/README.md

 # Features

 ## All pages
-All pages of a website have a navigation bar, head image and footer.
+All pages of a website have a navigation bar, hero section and footer.
 The purpose is to enhance user experience, improve navigation, and provide consistent branding and functionality across the entire site.

 ### Navigation Bar
 Intuitive, efficient and located in top of all pages for helping users find the information they're looking for quickly and easily.